Attention, curly queens & kings—there’s a new hair care game-changer in town. Say hello to the moisturizing & styling powers of hair milk.

 - Detangling – Hair milk features ingredients that detangle & even prevent natural hair breakage during post-wash brushing sessions.
 Use hair milk before you style your curls, & you’ll have a silky smooth texture to play with.

-- Curl definition – The lightweight formula of hair milk is effective at coating curls in a way that enhances your natural curl pattern.
+- Curl definition – The lightweight formula of hair milk is classified under curl definition products because it is effective at coating curls in a way that enhances your natural curl pattern.

 - Enhanced texture – Product buildup can weigh down your curls & change their texture.
 Fortunately, the nourishing ingredients of hair milk can soften your curls during styling so that you can maintain your springy & pillowy locks while achieving your desired look.